stafwag/blog/source/_posts/2018-08-20-dns-privacy-with-stubby.markdown

 categories: [security, privacy, linux, freebsd, dns]
 ---

-*** Installing and configuring an encrypted dns server is straightforward and there is no reason to use an unencrypted dns service. ***
+*** Installing and configuring an encrypted dns server is straightforward, there is no reason to use an unencrypted dns service. ***

 ## DNS is not secure or private